castai/examples/README.md

 # examples
-Examples for deploying on CastAI
+Sample app "Boutique web shop" for deploying on CastAI

 1. Order multi-cloud cluster in https://console.cast.ai, ideally with 3 clouds.

-2. Extract Global Load Balancer DNS name, for instance ingress-nginx-controller.ingress-nginx.12b6ecc5-ffaa-42a1-a897-4bc00b24dcb8.onmulti.cloud you can locate it Service under Endpoints fields in ingress-nging namespace.
+2. Extract Global Load Balancer DNS name, for instance ingress-nginx-controller.ingress-nginx.12b6ecc5-ffaa-42a1-a897-4bc00b24dcb8.onmulti.cloud (it is unique for every Cast k8s cluster) you can locate it Service under Endpoints fields in ingress-nging namespace.
 You can do this with

 ```kubectl get svc -n ingress-nginx```